Sequence elimination function and the formulas of prime numbers: Abstract

 \section{Abstract}

-In this paper I will derive a function that eliminates any sequence of equidistant numbers from the integer numbers, then I will derive its inverse, Then I will use this function to eliminate the multiples of the prime numbers from the integer numbers to produce formulas that generate all prime numbers in some interval.
+we will derive a function that eliminates any sequence of equidistant numbers from the integer numbers, then we will derive its inverse.

+Then we will use the Sequence elimination function to eliminate the multiples of the prime numbers from the integer numbers to produce formulas that generate all prime numbers in some interval.